Foreign relations of the Soviet Union: World War II

 Stalin controlled the foreign policy of the Soviet Union, with Vyacheslav Molotov as the foreign minister.
 Their policy was neutrality until August 1939, followed by friendly relations with Germany in order to carve up Eastern Europe.
 The USSR helped supply oil and munitions to Germany as its armies rolled across Western Europe in May–June 1940.
 Despite repeated warnings, Stalin refused to believe that Hitler was planning an all-out war on the USSR.
 Stalin was stunned and temporarily helpless when Hitler invaded in June 1941.
 Stalin quickly came to terms with Britain and the United States, cemented through a series of summit meetings.
-The U.S. and Britain supplied war materials in large quantity through Lend Lease.
+The US and Britain supplied war materials in large quantity through Lend Lease.
 There was some coordination of military action, especially in summer 1944.
 At war's end the central issue was whether Stalin would allow free elections in eastern Europe.

 Cold War (1947–1991)

 Europe

 The Soviet Union emerged from World War II devastated in human and economic terms, but much enlarged in area.
-Militarily it was one of the two major world powers, a position maintained for four decades through its hegemony in Eastern Europe, military strength, involvement in many countries through local Communist parties, and scientific research especially into arms, weaponry and space technology.
+Militarily it was one of the two major world powers, a position maintained for four decades through its hegemony in Eastern Europe, military strength, involvement in many countries through local communist parties, and scientific research especially into arms, weaponry and space technology.
 The USSR's effort to extend its influence or control over many states and peoples resulted in significant resistance from the West.
 Established in 1949 as an economic bloc of communist countries led by Moscow, the Council for Mutual Economic Assistance (COMECON) served as a framework for cooperation among the planned economies of the Soviet Union, its satellite states in Eastern Europe and, later, Soviet allies in the Third World.
 The military counterpart to the Comecon was the Warsaw Pact.

 The Soviet Union concentrated on its own recovery.
 It seized and transferred most of Germany's industrial plants and it exacted war reparations from East Germany, Hungary, Romania, and Bulgaria, using Soviet-dominated joint enterprises.
 It used trading arrangements deliberately designed to favor the Soviet Union.
 Moscow controlled the Communist parties that ruled the satellite states, and they followed orders from the Kremlin.
 Historian Mark Kramer concludes: